 – Ralph Waldo Emerson

-“There’s nothing to do.
+As parents, we’ve all heard that complaint, “There’s nothing to do.
 I’m bored!”
-As parents, we’ve all heard that complaint.
 These days, technology is often our default solution to the problem of boredom, but it hasn’t always been so.
 Previously, children were generally expected to entertain themselves; play was their answer.

 Creative play seems to be a universally human activity dating back thousands of years.
 Children in ancient Egypt, Rome, and Greece played many of the same games children play today.
 Play may seem trivial, but through it, children learn skills and conquer fears, furthering childhood development

 .
 Play, for both adults and children, allows its participants a temporary respite from daily life.
 A playful mindset can be an antidote to modern day stress.